bagrow/plasm/readme.md

 * _Why worry about log scales?_

-It's very common when performing exploratory data analysis to encountered non-normal data, data that are skewed in some manner.
+It's very common when performing exploratory data analysis to encounter non-normal data, data that are skewed in some manner.
 It may be that a few extreme outliers crush the bulk of the data down into an unreadable space.
 Or it may be that you are looking if data follow a [particular functional form](https://en.wikipedia.org/wiki/Power_law#Power-law_functions), and it may be easier to discern that form with some manner of logarithmically-scaled axes.

 * _Can I use this for papers or presentations?_